 Peak Energy Times

-You can save money and help the environment by running appliances when other people aren't running their appliances.
-Peak electric usage times vary by location and season.
-However, it's generally better to use appliances late at night rather than during business hours and early evenings, when demand on the electric grid is lower.
+You can save money and help the environment by running appliances when other people aren't running theirs.
+Electricity peak hours vary by location and season.
+However, it's almost always better to use appliances late at night or first thing in the morning (off-peak hours are approximately 8 PM to 7 AM) rather than during business hours and early evenings, when demand on the electric grid is higher.

 When and Why Energy Peaks